Rules of the CHIditarod

 Anyone and everyone should race, provided you are at least 21 years old.
 Spread the word by forwarding this web site to anyone you know.

 Does weather affect the race?

 Absolutely not.
 The race goes off rain or shine, blizzard, breeze or tornado.
 In 2006 it was 50 degrees and sunny.
 In 2007 and 2008 it was snowing.
-In 2009 it was 39 degrees and raining.
+In 2014 it was in the teens and snowing.
 What does this mean?
 Two words: Be prepared!
 There is no bad weather, just poor wardrobe choices.